 - Bananas: Bananas are a good source of potassium and vitamin C and can be a tasty treat for pugs.
 Just be sure to cut the banana into small pieces to prevent choking.

 In conclusion, pugs can eat strawberries in moderation.
-Strawberries are not toxic to dogs and can provide potential health benefits, such as antioxidants and vitamin C. However, it’s important to consider factors such as size, weight, and age when deciding whether to feed strawberries to your pug to remove the seeds and ensure that they are organic to prevent potential risks.
+Strawberries are not toxic to dogs and can provide potential health benefits, such as antioxidants and vitamin C. However, it’s important to consider factors such as size, weight, and age when deciding whether to feed strawberries to your pug to remove the seeds and ensure they are organic to prevent potential risks.
 If you have any concerns about feeding strawberries to your pug, it’s always best to consult your veterinarian.
 Additionally, plenty of other fruit options are available for pugs, such as apples, blueberries, and bananas.
 With a little care and caution, you can safely incorporate fruit into your pug’s diet as a tasty and healthy treat.